 Evangelicalism.
 It’s so complex.
 So broken.
 So well intentioned but…

 It has taken me a while to figure out what bothered me about the evangelical church.
 I’m not an expert.
 I’m not a trained doctrinal or theological person.
 I just grew up in and then worked for evangelical churches.
 In fact, I worked with my husband in youth ministry for twenty years.
 Now that I’ve been “out” for a few years, it’s getting easier to put my finger on what I was always uncomfortable with.
 So here’s a few terms and what is behind them.

-Salvation: I understand the Bible teaches we need to believe that God loves us and He came to Earth to show us how to live.
+SALVATION: I understand the Bible teaches we need to believe that God loves us and He came to Earth to show us how to live.
 But where does it say we need to frighten small children into thinking they might end up in hell?
 Where does it say we need to say a prayer to ask Jesus into your heart to be saved?
 And there are a lot of churches that throw on all kinds of extra conditions.
 Like – you have to admit you’re a sinner and confess that to God, or be baptized.
 But if later you seem to be hanging on to your “sinful” ways – you might need to re-do the prayer …

-Justification / sanctification: first of all, why the big words?
+Justification / sanctification: First of all, why the big words?
 When all they really mean is you are forgiven and you are growing toward being a better person.
 But how that’s taught to all ages at many churches looks a lot like manipulation of behavior.
 If God is working in your life to sanctify you, there will be signs of that.
 Like less sin.
 Sin being obvious wrong doings.
 Most of these are not to do with character but more behavior.
 You will dress modestly and not drink and not swear and you will volunteer (“serve”) in the church.
 Will you give to the poor?
 Maybe – but that’s a personal choice.
 Will you give to the church?
 Oh yes.
 If not, you don’t understand what it means to be a part of the church.
 Even children are taught to be careful what they do because God sees all.
 Not unlike the elf on the shelf, the promise of God’s presence is more terrifying than comforting.
 After all, they are told stories from the Bible that seem to show God gets very angry when you disobey.
 To be blessed (happy) you need to be nice and polite and never lie or get angry.
 You need to sing songs about God and answer questions about bible stories on queue.

-Prayer: it seems that prayer in most churches is really just a holy version of gossip.
+PRAYER: It seems that prayer in most churches is really just a holy version of gossip.
 People share “requests” (problems) and it is passed around so everyone can “pray” (know & judge).
 Sometimes people have “unspoken” requests.
 They want people to pray but they don’t want to share the problem.
 Most requests seem to be for healing of some kind.
 Then there’s the thankful prayers.
 Usually these are publicly prayed and sound a bit like bragging.
 Somehow God has blessed some people with a lot more than others.
 They feel less guilty about it if they call it a blessing from God rather than hoarding or greed.
 And besides they always give a large check to “God’s work” being the church.
 It’s as if they hope by being grateful and sharing a portion of that they have, God won’t let anything bad happen to them.
 I actually heard someone say once that the reason they attend / are involved / give $ to their church is because God has been so good to them.
 Thinking God can be somehow paid off to keep blessing us is horrifying.
 Thinking God’s blessings are based on our behavior is called karma.
 That’s not from the Bible.

-Humanitarianism.
+HUMANITARIANISM.
 This is strangely extremely controversial in the evangelical church.
-They believe they should help people but the don’t want to encourage or condone or otherwise give tacit approval to the lifestyle that may or may not have led these people to need help.
+They believe they should help people but they don’t want to encourage or condone or otherwise give tacit approval to the lifestyle that may or may not have led these people to need help.
 There always seems to be a reason not to help.
 Unless it’s an anti-abortion women’s center or a sister evangelical organization like a camp or radio station.

-LGBT: for some reason this is a greater sin than any other.
+LGBT: For some reason this is a greater sin than any other.
 It’s supposedly because it’s a choice that is made over and over without admitting it’s wrongness.
 But who else do they preclude from being a part of the church?
 Surely there are other “sins” that people continually choose.
 And it’s rather unclear how this is a sin anyway.
 Verses surrounding its mention also list wearing cloth of more than one fabric and women refraining from wearing jewelry.

-Sin: it’s probably the most mentioned word in evangelicalism (even though “love” should be).
+SIN: It’s probably the most mentioned word in evangelicalism (even though “love” should be).
 What defines sin?
 It’s anything that goes against God’s teachings.
 And what are those?
 Well Jesus who IS God stated it this way “all of the law and prophets rests on these two things” what two?
 Love God.
 Love others.
 So sin is anything that isn’t loving.
 Like say greed or selfishness or pride.
-But to listen to the way the word is used at a lot of churches you would think sin is this nasty evil thing that runs ramp if out there in the world.
+But to listen to the way the word is used in churches you would think sin is this nasty evil thing that runs rampant out there in the world.
 Within the church walls there is some – but it’s mostly kept out.
-The ones inside are “the battle with the flesh” which always sounds gross to me but really just means the daily struggle against our evil human nature.
-They get weary of “dying to ourselves” and “picking up our cross”.
-But still, at least they are not struggling with the bigger sins that are out there.
-Things like …being a democrat, being a feminist, being an environmentalist… No I’m not kidding.
+The sins inside are “the battle with the flesh” which always sounds disgusting to me but really just means the daily struggle against our “evil human nature” – as they get weary of “dying to ourselves” and “picking up our cross”.
+But still, at least they are not struggling with the bigger sins that are out there in the world, right?
+Things like …being a democrat, being a feminist, being an environmentalist…I’m not kidding.
 Those are some of the great evils of the world because they cause us to put trust in science or ourselves instead of God.

 Imagine what this world could look like, though, if we were really interested in creating that loving utopia Jesus called the Kingdom instead of creating a comfortable place for us to be patted on the shoulder and have our guilt absolved every week.